-Freddie was part of the team advising in the landmark case of Prest v Petrodel in the UK Supreme Court.
-It was an extremely complex divorce case, the importance of which extends far beyond family law and into vital aspects of company law.
-The case was recently selected by the President of the Supreme Court, Lord Neuberger, as one of the five most significant cases heard since the Supreme Court was established.
+Freddie was part of the team advising Yasmin Prest in the landmark case of Prest v Petrodel in the UK Supreme Court.
+It was a highly complex divorce case, the importance of which extends far beyond family law and into company law.
+A panel of seven judges ruled unanimously in Mrs Prest's favour, with the then President of the Supreme Court highlighting it as one of the five most significant cases heard since the Supreme Court was established in an interview in The Independent.
+The case was reported widely, including by the BBC, The Telegraph and The Guardian.